PoliticalGraveyard.com

 Bentsen, Beryl Ann (b.
 1922) — also known as B. A. Bentsen; Beryl Ann Longino — of Texas.
 Born in 1922.
 Democrat.
 Member of Democratic National Committee from Texas, 1966-.
 Female.
 Baptist.
 Still living as of 1967.

-Relatives: Married, November 27, 1943, to Lloyd Millard Bentsen, Jr..
-See Bentsen family of Texas.
+Relatives: Married, November 27, 1943, to Lloyd Millard Bentsen Jr..

-Bentsen, Ken See Kenneth E. Bentsen, Jr.
+Bentsen, Ken See Kenneth E. Bentsen Jr.

 Bentsen, Kenneth E., Jr. (b.
 1959) — also known as Ken Bentsen — of Houston, Harris County, Tex.
 Born in Houston, Harris County, Tex., June 3, 1959.
 Democrat.
-Investment banker; U.S. Representative from Texas 25th District, 1995-2003; delegate to Democratic National Convention from Texas, 1996, 2000; candidate in primary for U.S. Senator from Texas, 2002.
+Investment banker; U.S. Representative from Texas 25th District, 1995-2003; delegate to Democratic National Convention from Texas, 1996, 2000; candidate for U.S. Senator from Texas, 2002.
 Presbyterian.
-Still living as of 2009.
+Still living as of 2014.

-Relatives: Nephew of Lloyd Millard Bentsen, Jr..
-See Bentsen family of Texas.
+Relatives: Nephew of Lloyd Millard Bentsen Jr..

-See also congressional biography — Govtrack.us page — votes in Congress from the Washington Post — NNDB dossier
+See also congressional biography — Govtrack.us page — NNDB dossier

 Bentsen, Lloyd Millard, Jr. (1921-2006) — also known as Lloyd M. Bentsen — of Houston, Harris County, Tex.; Austin, Travis County, Tex.
 Born in Mission, Hidalgo County, Tex., February 11, 1921.
-Son of Lloyd M. Bentsen, Sr. and Edna Ruth (Colbath) Bentsen.
 Democrat.
 Served in the U.S. Army Air Force in World War II; lawyer; county judge in Texas, 1946-48; U.S. Representative from Texas 15th District, 1948-55; delegate to Democratic National Convention from Texas, 1956, 1980; member, Arrangements Committee, 1984; speaker, 1988; president, Lincoln Liberty Life Insurance Company; U.S. Senator from Texas, 1971-93; candidate for Democratic nomination for President, 1976; candidate for Vice President of the United States, 1988; U.S. Secretary of the Treasury, 1993-94.
 Baptist or Presbyterian.
 Danish ancestry.
 Member, Freemasons; Shriners; American Legion; Veterans of Foreign Wars; Sigma Nu; Elks.
 Died, of complications from a 1998 stroke, in Houston, Harris County, Tex., May 23, 2006 (age 85 years, 101 days).
 Interment at Forest Park Cemetery, Houston, Tex.

-Relatives: Son of Lloyd M. Bentsen, Sr. and Edna Ruth (Colbath) Bentsen; married, November 27, 1943, to Beryl Ann Longino; uncle of Kenneth E. Bentsen, Jr..
-See Bentsen family of Texas.
+Relatives: Son of Lloyd M. Bentsen, Sr. and Edna Ruth (Colbath) Bentsen; married, November 27, 1943, to Beryl Ann Longino; uncle of Kenneth E. Bentsen Jr..

-See also congressional biography — Govtrack.us page — votes in Congress from the Washington Post — Wikipedia article — NNDB dossier — Internet Movie Database profile — Find-A-Grave memorial
+See also congressional biography — Govtrack.us page — Wikipedia article — NNDB dossier — Internet Movie Database profile — Find-A-Grave memorial

 Bentson, Kenneth G. — of Phoenix, Maricopa County, Ariz.
 Republican.
 Delegate to Republican National Convention from Arizona, 1960 (Convention Vice-President).
 Still living as of 1960.